 There is a significant issue with phosphate levels in the River Axe which is having a detrimental impact on wildlife within the River and of particular concern are the areas that are designated as a Site of Special Scientific Interest (SSSI) and Special Area of Conservation (SAC).
 I am writing because we have now received correspondence from Natural England advising that we should no longer grant planning permission for development that would increase the discharge of phosphates into the river.
-A significant proportion of phosphates in the area come from residential uses and so this means that developments for new dwellings and holiday accommodation whether through new build or conversion should not be permitted unless they can mitigate the phosphate discharge from the development (largely from greywater discharge) such that their impact on nutrient levels is neutral.
+A significant proportion of phosphates in the area come from residential uses and so this means that developments for new dwellings and holiday accommodation whether through new build or conversion should not be permitted unless they can mitigate the phosphate discharge from the development (largely from greywater and waste water from toilets) such that their impact on nutrient levels is neutral.
 This is also likely to mean that agricultural developments that increase livestock within the catchment should also be considered in this way as they cause similar issues.
 This also applies to Prior Approvals, Reserve Matters applications and any employment proposals with an on-site living element (such as live/work).

 In summary, this applies to the following work streams in the catchment:

 - New residential units (but not annexes) – including holiday and tourist accommodation, gypsy sites/pitches, agricultural workers dwelling;

 - Commercial development – where overnight accommodation is provided;

 - Agricultural development – additional barns, slurry stores etc, where it is likely to lead to an increase in herd size;

 - Prior Notification of agricultural development where, as a result of the development, the herd size may increase.
 Also prior notifications for change of use to dwellings;

 - Anaerobic Digesters;

 - Appeals (for schemes including residential and agricultural etc outlined above)